kraus-s/menopy/README.md

 anything that is inside a `<w>`-element is considered a token.
 For the exact definition, refer to [Menota Handbook ch.
 3 sec.
-6](https://www.menota.org/HB3_ch3.xml#sec3.6) The MenotaToken class maps all the different properties, attributes and elements a `<w>`-element can have according to the Menota handbookt to properties of the class:
+6](https://www.menota.org/HB3_ch3.xml#sec3.6) The MenotaToken class maps all the different properties, attributes and elements a `<w>`-element can have according to the Menota handbook to properties of the class:

 ```
 normalized: str